Frequently Asked Questions

 DUI charges are taken very seriously in the state of Virginia.
 First-time DUI offenses can result in a minimum of five days in jail and a $250 fine, plus a license suspension for one year.
 The penalties grow with each subsequent offense, and for a fourth conviction you could face up to five years in prison and a $2,500 fine.

 In addition, you can face increased insurance premiums, mandatory alcohol education courses, a loss of reputation, and a permanent criminal record.

 Do I need an attorney for a misdemeanor offense?

-It is always in your best interest to have a Richmond criminal defense lawyer on your side for any offense, no matter how big or how small.
+It is always in your best interest to have a Cleveland criminal defense lawyer on your side for any offense, no matter how big or how small.
 Minor traffic offenses, for example, can seem small but may add up, especially if they are ignored.
 These small infractions can have lasting consequences, as they may be available for potential employers, landlords or financial institutions to see on background checks, thus hindering your ability to live your life.

 An attorney has the resources and knowledge to look into the issues behind your arrest, examine all evidence, and create a defense that always keeps you and your family in mind.